rahulg/agentmgr/README.md

 ## Installation

-* If you are using fish, please use the fish-compat branch until fish-shell/fish-shell#1362 is fixed

 * Copy agentmgr to any directory in your $PATH.
 * mkdir -p ~/.ssh/agents
 * {ba,z,}sh users: source agent.sh from your .{ba,z,}shrc or .profile